fa2k/raredisease-configs/README.md

 ...and make sure to follow the instructions to install bioconda.
 (The temporary `-c bioconda` doesn't seem to work).
 The version should be selected in the script, but currently `dev` is used for testing.

+## Pipeline version used

+* 2023-07: The pipeline downloaded on 2023-06-09, dev branch, was used.
+Commit: decbf4389cc3043b18c61002e023db51348e428b.
+This is used instead of release 1.0.0, as the new MT-analysis parameters are forward-compatible.

 # Sample sheet